KaviHShah/Intro-to-Python/materials/15-escape-room.md

 -->

-3. To find the clue in the second file, read the secret_file_2.csv
+3. To find the clue in the second file, read the `secret_file_2.csv`.
 Multiply the animal_weight by 4, and log transform the madness_index using the natural log.
 Plot the output as a scatter plot.

-The password to open secret_file_3.txt is the first 5 letters of the cell type represented - all in Upper case
+The password to decrypt `secret_file_3.txt.enc` is the first 5 letters of the cell type represented - all in Upper case

 <!--
 :::{.callout-hint}